sanislearning/CodeOn/README.md

 ```
 📋 Proposed Fixes:
-  1. Pass key as argument instead of input() inside function
+  1. Pass key as argument instead of input()
   2. Add early return if list is empty
   3. Update function call with key